 The automatic track creation occurs when plots entered into the database are seen to be uncorrelated with any existing known target.
 A new preliminary track is created and is updated with future detections until confidence is established that the track is likely to be a target of interest.

-Up to 64 scans of data can be considered to improve detection of small slow targets.
+considered to improve detection of small slow targets.

 Track Association